Ahmed-KKhaled/Customer-Churn-Prediction-Using-Machine-Learning-/README.md

 ROC-AUC

-The final deployed model is: Random Forest (or اكتب موديلك).
+The final deployed model is: Logistic regression.